 Guy line for tent or tarp shelter.

-Inner strands as thread for sewing repairs.
+Inner strands as a thread for sewing repairs.

-Plastic buckle can be used to repair rucksack or broken belt buckle
+The plastic buckle can be used to repair rucksack or broken belt buckle

 Pulley food cache up a tree.